Codecademy/docs/content/javascript/concepts/strings/terms/repeat/repeat.md

 ## Definition

-Repeat a string a specified number of times.
+The `.repeat()` string method repeats a string a specified number of times.
 String will be concatenated.

 ## Syntax